Xingfu23/flashggFinalFit_models/README.md

 # flashggFinalFit_models

-It's a repository to store the models used in the finalfits of the VHAC Higgs to gamma gamma analysis.
+It's a repository to store the models and datacards used in the finalfits of the VH(->gg) anomaly search.